wazo-platform/wazo-prometheus-exporter-plugin/README.md

 ## Prometheus scrape config

-On the prometheus instance server, those endpoints need to be configured in the prometheus config:
+On the Prometheus instance server, the relevant endpoints must be configured in the Prometheus configuration file.
+The `targets` field should include the Wazo server's IP address.
+You may need to update this field to reflect the correct IP address.

 ``````yaml
 scrape_configs: